-This fact sheet provides information about the gender imbalances in higher education, graduation and after entering the workplace.
-It focuses on pay inequality, particularly the gender pay gap within study areas and industries.
+This fact sheet provides information about gender imbalances in Australian higher education, including gender segregation in fields of study and pay inequality in industries after graduation and on entering the workplace.

-This fact sheet classifies fields of study, occupations and industries according to their gender dominance using the number of employees/students:
+This fact sheet classifies fields of study and industries according to their gender dominance using the number of students/employees:

 - In economic terms, lower salaries mean that women receive lower rewards from investing in their tertiary education than men.